‘Doll Squad’ And 60’s Starlet, Francine York Has Passed On, Aged 80 [Video]

 — Adam-Michael James (@magicallyAMJ) January 6, 2017

-A source speaking to Variety, revealed Francine York was born Francine Yerich and grew up in Aurora, Minnesota and Cleveland where she started cutting her acting teeth in school plays.
+A source speaking to Variety, revealed Francine York was born Francine Yerich and grew up in Aurora, Minnesota, and Cleveland where she started cutting her acting teeth in school plays.
 At age 17, she emerged runner-up in the Miss Minnesota beauty pageant which took her Northern California, where she finished second in the Miss San Francisco contest.
 She began dancing as a showgirl in San Francisco before leaving for the City of Angeles, where she continued work at the popular Moulin Rouge nightclub.

 She left that when she decided to pursue an acting career, learning under Jack Kosslyn and Jeff Corey.
 In 1962, she made her film debut, playing a dishonest magazine editor in Secret File: Hollywood.
-She rose up the acting ladder when Jerry Lewis cast her in It’s Only Money and she followed it up with five more Jerry Lewis movies.
+She rose up the acting ladder when Jerry Lewis cast her in It’s Only Money, and she followed it up with five more Jerry Lewis movies.
 According to the Aurora native, she was getting roles because of her looks, but eventually surprised studios when she showed she could act as well.

 Sad News today#columbo